Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 If you have developed an alcohol addiction, understanding your options for treatment is important.
 Alcohol rehab centers can offer you the medical attention and support you need to obtain and maintain sobriety.

-Alcohol rehabilitation may consist of either inpatient or outpatient treatment.
+May consist of either inpatient or outpatient treatment.
 Outpatient treatment is most appropriate for people who have a mild to moderate addiction, strong social supports, and reliable transportation to the facility.

 Individuals with more severe alcohol addictions, a dual diagnosis, significant medical issues, or previous complicated withdrawal experiences may benefit more from treatment in an inpatient treatment facility.2 Inpatient rehab provides patients with around-the-clock monitoring and treatment.
 Many people benefit from inpatient since they are separated from their using environment and can focus solely on their recovery.